Statute of Limitations in Nevada

 Exceptions to the Statute of Limitations

-A few exceptions exist to Nevada’s statute of limitations for car accident claims.
-In addition, in some cases, the deadline may be extended under specific circumstances:
+Nevada’s statute of limitations for car accident claims has a few exceptions.
+In some cases, the deadline may be extended under specific circumstances:

 • Discovery Rule: If the injured party was unaware of their injury and could not have reasonably discovered it within two years, the statute of limitations may be extended.
 The deadline would begin from when the injury was discovered or should have been discovered with reasonable diligence.